ethanhung11/flowjoprizm/README.md

 ```

 ## Recommended Usage
-Gate your FlowJo populations, then save the counts.
+Gate your FlowJo populations, then save the counts (or any other statistic!).
 Data must saved in one of the following directories structures:
 ```
 .
 └── data